* Images shown are of mature plants

 Best of all?
 It's low-maintenance, and this long-lived specimen is naturally resistant to diseases and insects, so you’ll rarely need to treat it with fungicides or insecticides.
 Just give it a good start, and it will reward you for years to come.

 Clearly showing off its native roots of Japan, Korea, and China, this classy tree can be placed wherever you wish and it will be a point of year-round interest.
 Use it in containers, bonsai, Asian themes, or small gardens to display its unique beauty!

 Planting & Care

-1) The hole should be dug slightly larger than the root system of the plant, 2-3 times the width and just as deep as the root ball.
+1. Planting: Select an area with well-drained soil and full to partial sun for your tree (in hotter climates, you'll want to plant in an area with protection from harsh afternoon sun).
+The hole should be dug slightly larger than the root system of the plant, 2 to 3 times the width and just as deep as the root ball.

-Fertilization: Japanese maples do not require large amounts of nutrients.
+3. Fertilizing: Japanese Maples do not require large amounts of nutrients.
 If your other lawn and garden plants do well, your maple should grow just fine.
 Any recommended fertilization should use a balanced complete fertilizer for shrubs and trees.
 This should be applied once a year in early spring, and if possible be applied just before the leaves appear.

 |Amount of Order||Shipping Charge|

 |Sunlight:||Best Color- Part Shade Tolerates Full Sun in cooler regions|